ViewComponent/view_component/README.md

 #### Testing

 Rails encourages testing views with integration tests.
-This discourages us from testing our views thoroughly, due to the costly overhead of exercising the routing/controller layer, instead of just the view.
+This discourages us from testing views thoroughly, due to the costly overhead of exercising the routing/controller layer, instead of just the view.
 It often leads to partials being tested for each view they are included in, reducing their benefit.

 #### Code Coverage

-Many common Ruby code coverage tools cannot properly handle coverage of views, making it difficult to audit how thorough our tests are and leading to gaps in our test suite.
+Many common Ruby code coverage tools cannot properly handle coverage of views, making it difficult to audit how thorough tests are and leading missing coverage in test suites.

 #### Data Flow